thingsboard/thingsboard.github.io/pricing/index.md

                 <div id="faq-pe-perpetual-supportAndAssistance" class="pi-accordion">
                     <div class="item" data-tag="h4" data-item-id="pe-perpetual-support-level" data-title="What level of support is included with my perpetual license?">
                         <div class="container">
-                            <p>The perpetual license includes dedicated support, with varying response times depending on the chosen package.</p>
+                            <p>The perpetual license includes dedicated support, providing access to the support portal with an initial response time of 12 hours.</p>
                         </div>
                     </div>
                     <div class="item" data-tag="h4" data-item-id="pe-perpetual-license-support-issues" data-title="What issues are included in license support?">